Eshan Pieris: 2023

 Following a three year hiatus, Pieris returned to racing, making a switch to sportscar racing.
 He signed with B-Quik Racing to compete in the 2023 GT World Challenge Asia - Pro-Am Cup, alongside Henk Kiks.
 For the final round of the season, Pieris switched to the No. 62 car to compete in the Silver Cup alongside Akash Nandy.

 2024

 Pieris returned for a full-time campaign in the series for the 2024 season with Absolute Racing.
-He would compete in the silver cup driving the No. 911 Porsche 911 GT3 R (992) alongside Tanart Sathienthirakul.
-The pair had a successful season in the Silver Cup, with 3 wins and 8 podiums.
-They would contend for the Silver Cup title with the No. 36 FAW Audi Sport Asia Racing Team, but came up short finishing 19 points behind in 2nd.
+He competed in the silver cup, driving the No. 911 Porsche 911 GT3 R (992) alongside Tanart Sathienthirakul.
+The pair had a successful season in the Silver Cup, with three wins and eight podiums.
+They contended for the Silver Cup title with the No. 36 FAW Audi Sport Asia Racing Team but came up short, finishing 19 points behind in second.

 GT World Challenge Europe

 2025

 Following his success in the GT World Challenge Asia, Pieris moved over to Europe to compete in the 2025 GT World Challenge Europe Sprint Cup driving the No. 97 Porsche 911 GT3 R (992) for Rutronik Racing.
-He would drive alongside 2024 Porsche Carrera Cup North America champion Loek Hartog.
+He drove alongside 2024 Porsche Carrera Cup North America champion Loek Hartog.